 - is an honorably discharged former member of the armed forces of the United States who has completed at least two years of service in the armed forces or was discharged because of a disability.

 Veterans entering UTSA as undergraduate students should meet with an academic advisor to discuss military service credit options, as elective credits may affect eligibility for the tuition rebate program and the Texas B-On-Time Loan forgiveness program or result in additional tuition for excess credit hours.
 Students must provide proof of eligibility (i.e., DD Form 214 or disability discharge documentation) to the academic advisor and complete the Military Service Credit Notice with the academic advisor.
-The Military Service Credit Notice is available on the Office of the Registrar’s website and in the UTSA Veterans Certification Office (JPL 1.01.14).
+The Military Service Credit Notice is available on the One Stop Enrollment website and in the UTSA Veterans Certification Office (JPL 1.01.14).

 Courses from an Institution Undergoing Accreditation or a Nonaccredited Institution